wangkaixin219/EBBkC/README.md

 Pre-processed in 4535.87 ms
 ```

-The pre-processing procedure will output two files with the prefix same as the original file but end with `.clean` and `.index`, respectively.
+The pre-processing procedure will output a file with the prefix same as the original file but end with `.clean`.

 We will use the `.index` file for the listing procedure.

 ## Step 2 - Serial Listing Procedure